 Trader Joe’s is amazing in many ways.
 It is one of those rare companies that inspires fanatical customer loyalty.
 And it stands as a personal tribute to the brilliance of its founder, Joe Coulombe.

 Consider this: barely out of university, Joe created a chain of small grocery stores from scratch.
 Faced with competition, he correctly identified an important new market and re-created his stores to address it.
-He then performed a set of miracles: he offered unique products at attractive prices; he gave his employees better pay and benefits than his competitors; and he still managed to achieve such good earnings that he kept opening new stores using internally generated capital.
+He then performed a set of miracles: he offered unique healthy food products at attractive prices; he gave his employees better pay and benefits than his competitors; and he still managed to achieve such good earnings that he kept opening new stores using internally generated capital.

 Joe taught himself print and radio advertising, wine appreciation, importing, product discovery and many other skills, simply out of the need to offer his customers the best possible experience for their money.
 His achievements continued after he retired, because he had the prescience to choose an owner and a new CEO who had the sense to build on and extend Joe’s exceptionally astute business model.